 I hold a SSHRC-funded Canada Graduate Scholarship (2021–24) and am a research assistant for the SSHRC-funded project The Syntax of Nominal Linkers (PI: Arsalan Kahnemuyipour).

-Before coming to Toronto, I completed an MA in Linguistics and an MFA in Spanish Creative Writing at the University of Iowa.
+Before coming to Toronto, I completed an MA in Linguistics and an MFA in Spanish Creative Writing at the University of Iowa and an AB in Hispanic Studies and Performance Studies at Brown University.

 You can reach me at samuel [.] jambrovic [@] utoronto.ca.
 I'd love to hear from you!